emmawahl/facepai/readme.md

 ## Fast And Consistent Environmental-DNA Processing And Identification (& Conversion and Preparation of Reference Sequences)

 Scripts for executing a filtering, clustering and identification pipeline for eDNA samples
-Emma Wahlberg, Swedish Museum of Natural History, 2019, emma.wahlberg@nrm.se
+Emma Wahlberg, Swedish Museum of Natural History, 2019, emma.wahlberg@nrm.se.

 Documentation contents:
 1. Software prerequisites